raidel-a/Sequence-Checker/README.md

-# Sequence Multiplier Finder
+# Sequence Checker

-This Java program finds the multipliers of a sequence of numbers.
-It checks combinations of three numbers (x, y, z), each ranging from -10 to 10, against a predefined sequence.
-If a match is found, it prints the output sequence and the values of x, y, and z.
-If no match is found, it prints "No multipliers found" and calls a test function.
+This Java program checks if a given sequence follows a specific pattern.
+The pattern is defined by three multipliers (x, y, z) that are applied to previous elements in the sequence to calculate the next element.

-## Code Explanation
+## Code Overview

-The `main` method starts by creating a Scanner object for user input and a boolean variable `continueTesting` to control the main loop.
-The program then enters a loop where it checks all combinations of x, y, and z against the sequence.
-If a match is found, it prints the output sequence and the multipliers, and breaks the loop.
-If no match is found, it prints "No multipliers found" and calls a test function.
+The `main` function iterates over a range of potential multipliers, and for each combination, it checks if the sequence follows the pattern defined by these multipliers.
+If a valid sequence is found, it prints the sequence and the multipliers.
+If no valid sequence is found, it prints "No multipliers found".

-After each run, the program asks the user if they want to test another sequence.
-If the user enters "yes", it prompts them to enter a new sequence, which replaces the old sequence.
-If the user enters "no", it exits the loop and ends the program.

-The `parseSequence` method is used to convert the user's input into an array of integers.
-The `checkSequence` method checks a sequence of numbers against a calculation involving three variables (x, y, z), and stores the output sequence when a match is found.
+The `checkSequence` function takes three multipliers (x, y, z) as input and checks if the sequence follows the pattern defined by these multipliers.
+It returns the output sequence if it's valid, or null otherwise.

+## Usage

+To run the program, simply compile and run the Java file.
+The sequence to be checked is hardcoded in the program.
 ## Note

 This is a brute force recursive solution